danjshannon/cps-500-computer-organization-and-os-design/readings/README.md

 >**opcode** *The field that denotes the operation and format of an instruction*

+>**AND** *A logical bit-by-bit operation with two operands that calculates a 1 only if there is a 1 in both operands*

+>**OR** *A logical bit-by-bit operation with two operands that calculates a 1 if there is a 1 in either operand.*

+>**NOT** *A logical bit-by-bit operation with one operand that inverts the bits; that is, it replaces every 1 with a 0, and every 0 with a 1.*

+>**NOR** *A logical bit-by-bit operation with two operands that calculates the NOT of the OR of the two operands.
+That is, it calculates a 1 only if there is a 0 in both operands*

 ### Notes

 **Design Principals:**
 1. *Simplicity favors regularity.*
 2. *Smaller is faster.*
 3. *Good design demands good compromises.*